luizvilasboas/easyc/README.md

 ## Usage

-Include the necessary headers in your project and compile using the library paths:
+Include the necessary headers in your project and compile using the library paths.
+Checkout the [docs](https://gitlab.com/olooeez/easyc/-/tree/main/docs) for more information:

 ```c
 #include <easyc/base_string.h>